Pregnancy Anemia: Prevention and Tips

 3. Watch your caffeine

-You know how much I love coffee . . . but it does dash the effects of iron.
-If you wash down that iron-rich steak with a caffeinated soda (or that healthy breakfast with an extra large, second cup of coffee), you’re reducing the amount of iron that gets absorbed into your system.
-1 or 2 cups of normal sized cups of coffee per day is fine, but make sure you’re being mindful of your intake.
+You know how much I love coffee, but it does dash the effects of iron.
+If you wash down that iron-rich steak with a caffeinated soda (or that healthy breakfast with an extra-large, second cup of coffee), you’re reducing the amount of iron that gets absorbed into your system.
+1 or 2 cups of normal-sized cups of coffee per day are fine, but make sure you’re mindful of your intake.

 4. Put vitamin C to work

 Vitamin C is iron’s best bud since it’s well known to improve iron absorption.
 Because foods that are high in vitamin C can help your body absorb more iron, I’m focusing on pairing the list above with some of the following:

 - citrus fruits (think WHOLE fruit over just the juice for the added fiber benefits)